 A marked peculiarity of the cortical layer of both superior and inferior maxillae, is that while it partly encircles the teeth at their cervical margins, it does not appear to cover the free edges of the septa.
 This accounts for the fact that teeth are much more readily moved either forward or backward in the line of the arch than in a direction at right angles Inferior Maxilla to it.
-The septa being composed entirely of loose cancellate tissue, its resorption readily takes place.
-It also explains the tendency of anchor teeth to change their positions in response to pressure exerted in the line of the arch.
+The septa being composed entirely of near Median Line: